GennadyGS/CubeSharp/Cube.md

 | Customer D | 0         | 0         | 60        | 60    |
 | Total      | 64        | 66        | 105       | 235   |

-In order to build such report with WizNG.Cube library, you need to write the following code:
+In order to build such report with Cube library, you need to write the following code:

 ```csharp
 // Aggregation definition: calculate sum of Quantity field